 The Metropolitan Water Reclamation District (MWRD) is governed by a nine–member Board of Commissioners.
 Commissioners are elected at large and serve on a salaried, part-time basis.
 Three Commissioners are elected every two years for six–year terms.
 Biannually, the Board elects from its membership a President, Vice President, and Chairman of the Committee on Finance.
 As a policy-making entity, the Board of Commissioners is responsible for establishing policies and procedures which meet the MWRD’s objective of protecting the water environment for the citizens of Cook County.
 The Board of Commissioners is responsible for providing financial oversight of the MWRD.
 In May 2019, the MWRD Board of Commissioners entered into an Intergovernmental Agreement with Cook County to share the services of an Inspector General to promote integrity in government and provide independent oversight.
-More information can be found at https://www.cookcountyil.gov/service/metropolitan-water-reclamation-district-greater-chicago.
+More information can be found here.

 President Kari K. Steele was elected November 6, 2012 to her first term as a Commissioner at the Metropolitan Water Reclamation District of Greater Chicago (MWRD) and re-elected in 2018 for a second term.
 In January 2019 she was elected President of the Board of Commissioners.
-President Steele currently serves as the Chairman for the Public Information and Education Committees and the State Legislation and Rules Committee, and she is Chairman of the MWRD Employees Credit Union Board of Directors.
-She also is the Vice Chairman of the Engineering and Monitoring & Research Committees.
+President Steele currently serves as the Chairman for the Engineering Committee and the State Legislation and Rules Committee.
+She also is the Vice Chairman of the Procurement Committee.

 Cameron Davis was elected to the MWRD Board of Commissioners in November 2018.
 He is a vice president at GEI Consultants, Inc. Before joining GEI, he was appointed by the Obama Administration to coordinate the work of 11 federal departments and serve as liaison to Congress on Great Lakes matters.
 As Senior Advisor to two U.S. Environmental Protection Agency administrators in Washington, D.C., his responsibilities included coordinating Great Lakes policy and more than $2 billion in investments to state, municipal, tribal, business and civic stakeholders for contaminated sediment cleanups, invasive species prevention, habitat restoration, runoff reduction, and related water resource matters.